minuteman1911/atitya/index.md

   ------------------------------ | ----------------
   remove least active            | Yes

   All these phenomena can be simulated along with others.
 Eg : stdp and reward based learning can both be present on a particular synapse.

+  A simulation in Kobe is based primarily on a computational or functional aspect, rather than the biophysical aspect.
+Meaning, Kobe does not try to model an ideal neuron and an ideal biophysically plausible network of neurons.
+Infact, doing do may be counterproductive, inefficient and a waste of computing power.
+This is a very dangerous assumption that the whole philosophy of Kobe rests on; if proved wrong, if at any point in time, it is proved that an ideal simulation is necessary for generating a complete and an acceptable simulation of conscious behaviour, Kobe would be obsolete.
+Proving one would require disproving the other, another purpose for Kobe to exist.
+Ironically, Kobe could lead to its own peril.

 # Software Architecture
+  Kobe as the following top-level structural components:
+  ### 1. Database
+   Kobe uses a caching database ( Redis ) internally to store each node of the entire graph as a json string.
+This makes the whole graph accessible from any device on the local area network.
+Thus Kobe is scalable horizontally with the number of cpu cores.
+Everything is stored on the DB.
+  ### 2. Worker
+   Each device has a separate worker running on it, which subscribes to a global queue.
+The main server issues jobs ( a job in Kobe is a command for worker containing the Node IDs to be processed ) and the workers pick these jobs, process them, and put the status in a result queue.
+  ### 3. Server
+   This is the main server which handles every operation, like issuing jobs, loading the network graph from the DB into memory, visualization, logging the output to disk and so on.
+This is the place where the OpenAI Gym Environment is simulated.

-  Kobe has mainly three components:
+  Kobe has mainly three funtional components:
-  ## 1. Node
+  ### 1. Node
-   Node is nothing but the smallest unit which can be 'processed' by a worker.
+   A Node is nothing but the smallest unit which can be 'processed' by a worker.
 Basicaly it is the counterpart of a neuron.
 Only neurons can be nodes, unlike in some other projects where a probing device (which lets you measure the activity of a neuron) can also be a Node.
+A larger unit processed by a worker is a Job.
-  ## 2. Ensemble
+  ### 2. Ensemble
    An ensemble is a large group of nodes which can be processed atomically.
 By definition, an Ensemble means an aggregation or a group of many things.
 It is equivalent to 'a collection of multiple cliques of neurons'.
+Multiple workers process an Ensemble.
-  ## 3. Network
+  ### 3. Network
    It can be defined as the computation graph, the order to follow while evaluating the Ensembles.
 Kobe first converts any given directed graph into a Directed Acyclic Graph; it removes any cycles if present.
-Then, it evaluates each Ensemble according to the graph ( more on this below )
+Then, it evaluates each Ensemble according to the graph.

-  Kobe uses Redis internally to store each node of the entire graph as a json string.
-This makes the whole graph accessible from any device on the local area network.
-Thus Kobe is scalable horizontally with the number of cpu cores.
-Each device has a separate worker running on it, which subscribes to a global queue.
-The main server issues jobs ( a job in Kobe is a command for worker containing the Node IDs to be processed ).
+  The workers in Kobe are general purpose.
+They do not hold an awful lot of neurons in memory at any given time.
+Instead, they **load** the whole neuron, process it, and update its parameters if it fires.
+The operations in Kobe are atomic and computation progresses layer-by-layer.
+In effect, all the workers can work on only one layer at any point in time.
+In case of recurrent loops, there is a delay of one iteration for simulating the state after the feedback.

+  Each device can run only one worker.
+The worker is a multithreaded program, which spawns multiple processes which process the Nodes.
+The child processes of the worker talk only to the main process, the main process has a cache which

 # The Kobe runtime
   The Kobe runtime is